LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/announcing-our-delivery-partner-torchbox.md

 ## More information

+Torchbox are a full-stack agency that focus on the nonprofit, higher education and health sectors.

+Formerly a Drupal agency they developed their own CMS, [Wagtail](), in 2014 and are expanding into the AI sector.

 Torchbox was named as one of the UK’s [Best Small Companies to Work For in 2017](https://torchbox.com/blog/torchbox-named-one-best-places-work-uk/).
-They are a full-stack agency that focus on the nonprofit, higher education and health sectors.

-Formerly a Drupal agency they developed their own CMS, [Wagtail](), in 2014 and are expanding into the AI sector.